f64u/putshebang/README.rst

 * Help in adding the appropriate shebang
 * Use in other scripts to get shebang of a file using the `shebang` function
-* I'm not a good English speaker so try by yourself :') !
+* I'm not a good English speaker so explore by yourself :') !

 Credits
 -------